Picking Up Speed: Continuous-Time Lidar-Only Odometry using Doppler Velocity Measurements: Methodology

 At this point, we highlight the characteristics of our Doppler velocity factor.
 Firstly, the factor does not require the local map.
 Secondly, the rotational velocity of the lidar frame $\mbs{\omega}_{\ell}^{i\ell}$ is unfortunately not observable\footnote{Note that $\mbf{q}^T \mbf{D}^T \mbf{D} \mbf{q}^{\odot}$ will have its last three elements being zero, which masks the rotational component of $\mbs{\varpi}^{i\ell}_\ell$.
 It implies that we cannot rely solely on Doppler velocity measurements to recover the full vehicle state (pose/velocity).}.
 Finally, by having the vehicle's body-centric velocity as part of the state, the Doppler velocity measurement is incorporated directly into our estimator without further approximations or assumptions.
 While the first two characteristics have been observed by Hexsel et al. \cite{hexsel_rss22}, the last one is unique to our formulation.
 Hexsel et al. \cite{hexsel_rss22} derived a relation between Doppler velocity and vehicle pose using a constant-velocity approximation within the period of each frame, which is not needed in our formulation.

-We treat sliding-window estimation as a factor-graph optimization problem and solve it iteratively using Gauss-Newton.
+We treat sliding-window estimation as a factor-graph optimization problem and solve it iteratively using Gauss-Newton with Iteratively Reweighted Least Squares (IRLS) \cite{holland_cs77}.
 Rather than naively dropping states out of the sliding window, we explicitly marginalize out each old state.
 Each new state is initialized based on the GP extrapolation of our motion prior (i.e., constant velocity).
-The point-to-plane association of keypoints in the latest frame is re-computed after every few Gauss-Newton iterations.
+The point-to-plane association of keypoints in the latest frame and the plane normals are re-computed after every five Gauss-Newton iterations.